tdw33/Dungeon-Java-Game/docs/2-full-documentation/Week_3.md

 **Minutes:**

-A sprint planning meeting was held right after the customer meeting, in which the team added tasks to sprint backlog according to the user requirements and additional features that could be added to the game.
-These informal discussions of features were later turned into the use case as shown in this weeks documentation.
+A sprint planning meeting was held right after the customer meeting, in which the team added tasks to the sprint backlog according to the user requirements and additional features that could be added to the game.
+These informal discussions of features were later turned into the use case as shown in this week's documentation.
 The customer expressed a preference toward a high-resolution art style for the game so a task to find sprites that would fit the style was created and assigned.
 The customer also wanted to see a variety of backgrounds and scenes while playing the game.
 Therefore, map generation was added to this week's sprint tasks.
 In addition to the customer's suggestions, the team also decided to work on menu screens since they are a fundamental part of a game.
-Another component of a game is sounds so some member were assigned to find background music and short sound effects that fit with the game theme.
+Another component of a game is sounds so a member was assigned to find background music and short sound effects that fit with the game theme.
 In terms of character movement, since a map will be generated which will influence where the character can go, gravity and collision are needed to make the movements seem more real (e.g. the character jumps down - gravity; cannot pass the edge of the map - collision). \

 **MVC model - Controller, Map and Elements:**\
 **Attendance:** He Jiang, Julius Martinez, Lewis Williams, Samuel Love, Tianyu Ji, Tom Wells, Vlad Postmangiu Luchian, Yandong Guo \